kudarukuni/SDTS/README.md

-# SAS
+# SDTS
-The Smart Agriculture System
+The Smart Drip-Tech System